sourcegraph/deploy-sourcegraph-k8s/components/executors/k8s/README.md

 The following components will deploy:

-- [Executor ConfigMap](./executor.ConfigMap.yaml) configuration for the docker sidecar to use the pull-through cache.
+- [Executor ConfigMap](../patches/executor.ConfigMap.yaml) the configurations for the executors.
 - [Executor Deployment](./executor.Deployment.yaml) An Executor replica with a Docker sidecar to run isolated batch changes and auto-indexing jobs.
 This deployment requires a [privileged security context](https://kubernetes.io/docs/concepts/security/pod-security-standards/).
 - [Executor Persistent Volume Claim](./executor.PersistentVolumeClaim.yaml) A headless service for executor metrics access.
 Executors are not externally accessible.
 - [Executor Service](./executor.Service.yaml) A headless service for executor metrics access.
 Executors are not externally accessible.